Bubble-Protocol/bubble-sdk/README.md

 ### Decentralisation

 With all application logic on-chain, public off-chain storage services have few requirements beyond the quality of storage service they provide.
-This partitioning, alongside cross-chain functionality and the ability of users to choose which service they trust for each application they use, cultivates a separation of concerns that helps to drive decentralization.
+This partitioning, alongside cross-chain functionality and the ability of users to choose which service they trust for each application they use, cultivates a separation of concerns that helps to drive decentralisation.

 ## Bubbles